-When super glue starts to stick to your fingers, it can become troublesome very quickly.
+When superglue starts to stick to your fingers, it can become troublesome very quickly.
 Never try to pull the skin apart as it is adhered tightly with the glue.
-Insead, use one of the remedies below to release the bond and separate your fingers again.
+Insead, use the remedy below to release the bond and separate your fingers again.

 You Will Need:

 - Warm water